sacline/collegescvis/README.md

 3. Use the interface to plot data.

 ## Example
-Below is a screenshot of an example plot:
+Below is a screenshot of a plot displaying admission rates for two Texas universities from 2001-2014:

 ![Example](https://github.com/sacline/collegescvis/blob/test/example.png)